Property Management Blog

 Replacing an entire heating and air conditioning system or replacing a roof are examples of a capital expenditure.
 A plumbing service call, a minor AC call or touch up painting after a tenant moves out is examples of operating expenses.
 A single family real estate investor doesn’t need a complicated budget to figure out how much money to set aside for capital expenditures.

-The best way to determine how much to hold in reserve for your property is to take a look at the remaining useful life of the “big ticket” items in your property.
+The best way to determine how much to hold in reserve for your property is to take a look at the remaining useful life of the “big ticket” items at your property.
 Here is a partial list (from the National Association of Home Builders) and an estimate of useful life:

 Asphalt shingle “3-tab” roof: 15-20 years